 - Will I have dressings/bandages after surgery and when will they be removed?

 - Are stitches removed?
 If so, when?

 - When may I resume normal activity and exercise?

 - When do I return for follow-up care?

 When you go home, if you experience shortness of breath, chest pains, or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you may require hospitalization and additional treatment.
 Do not take unnecessary risks by disregarding these symptoms.

 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 It is extremely important that your surgical incisions are not subjected to excessive force, abrasion, or motion during the time of healing.
-As described, Dr. O’Neill will give you specific instructions on how to care for yourself.
+As described, Dr. O’Neill and Dr. Swartz will give you specific instructions on how to care for yourself.
 With little preparation and planning, you’ll get the best results you could ask for from your breast augmentation in Charleston.